show_page.php1 : en10.jpg

 HISTORY: None

-SLIDE A: HISTOPATHOLOGIC DESCRIPTION: Pancreas: Effacing 50 % of the section of pancreas, extending to a cut margin, and compressing and multifocally infiltrating the adjacent exocrine pancreas is a moderately cellular, multilobulated, partially encapsulated, infiltrative neoplasm composed of polygonal cells arranged in nests and packets separated by and often palisading along a moderate fibrovascular stroma.
-Neoplastic cells have distinct cell borders, a moderate amount of eosinophilic, granular to flocculant cytoplasm, and a round to oval, often-antibasilar nucleus with finely stippled chromatin and one prominent nucleolus.
+SLIDE A: HISTOPATHOLOGIC DESCRIPTION: Pancreas: Effacing 50% of the section, extending to a cut margin, and compressing and multifocally infiltrating the adjacent exocrine pancreas is a moderately cellular, multilobulated, partially encapsulated, infiltrative neoplasm composed of polygonal cells arranged in nests and packets separated by and often palisading along a moderate fibrovascular stroma.
+Neoplastic lobules are separated and surrounded by moderate, discontinuous bands of fibrous connective tissue.
+Neoplastic cells have distinct cell borders, a moderate amount of eosinophilic, granular to flocculant cytoplasm, and a round to oval, often antibasilar nucleus with finely stippled chromatin and one prominent nucleolus.
 There is mild anisocytosis and anisokaryosis.
-The mitotic count averages 2 per 2.37 mm^2.
-Multifocally scattered throughout the neoplasm are areas of hemorrhage, fibrin, edema, hemosiderin laden macrophages, and there are rare areas of cellular loss (necrosis).
-Multifocally, neoplastic cells surround and separate preexisting exocrine pancreatic acini.
-Adjacent exocrine pancreatic lobules are compressed and rarely have shrunken acini that lack zymogen granules (atrophy).
+The mitotic count averages 2 per 2.37 mm squared.
+There are multifocal areas of scant hemorrhage and few hemosiderin laden macrophages.
+Multifocally, neoplastic cells surround and separate preexisting exocrine pancreatic acini and compress adjacent exocrine pancreatic lobules that are occasionally shrunken and lack zymogen granules (atrophy).
 At the periphery of the neoplasm in the fibroadipose tissue, there are few small perivascular aggregates of lymphocytes and plasma cells.

 Tonsils, salivary gland, and lymph node: Essentially normal tissue.